Skip to main content

 Drafting and Filing Documents

-Depending on the kind of legal structure you choose for your business, you may be required to file certain documents with the state.
-For instance, anyone forming a limited partnership will have to file a certificate of limited partnership, which includes personal information about each of the partners.
+Depending on the legal structure you choose for your business, you may have to file certain documents with the state.
+For instance, anyone forming a limited partnership must file a certificate of limited partnership.
+This document includes personal information about each of the partners.
 Sole proprietorships, meanwhile, have no such requirements.
-A summary of the filing requirements for each kind of legal structure are listed below.

 Sole Proprietorship